 Best for Small Home Office: Devaise 3-Drawer Mobile File Cabinet

 If you're tight on office space, this is your solution.
 The dimensions are compact: 15.7 inches wide, 19.7 inches deep, 24 inches tall.
 It rolls under most standard desks, which frees up your floor when you're not accessing files.
 The top drawer includes a small organizer tray for pens, staplers, and supplies.
+If you need additional organization, pair it with desktop drawer organizers for small items.

 The wheel system is surprisingly sturdy for a budget model.
 Five casters with two locking mechanisms.
 The drawers use friction slides rather than ball bearings, so they're not as smooth as premium models.
 But for light to moderate use, they hold up fine.

 One smart design choice: the top surface is wooden veneer, not metal.
 This makes it functional as a side table or extra workspace without the cold industrial feel.
+It works well with adjustable keyboard trays mounted on the desk above it.

 Best Lateral File for Style: Bush Furniture Somerset Lateral File Cabinet